microsoft/DeepSpeed/docs/tutorials/MegatronGPT2Tutorial.md

 # Tutorial: Megatron-LM GPT2 with DeepSpeed

-**TODO: these two links are broken (not yet implemented).**
+If you haven't already, we advise you to first read through the [Getting Started](../READM.md#getting-started) guide before stepping through this tutorial.

-We advise you to first read through the guides for [Setup and Onboarding](../../Onboard/onboard/onboard.md) and [Model Training](../../Onboard/model_training/deepspeed_model_training.md).
+ in the guides for [Setup and Onboarding](../../Onboard/onboard/onboard.md) and [Model Training](../../Onboard/model_training/deepspeed_model_training.md).